top of page

 ONE-HAND USE

-After analyzing Uber’s one-hand use design, I implemented this idea into my user interface by keeping the most important features and interactions near the bottom half of the screen (near the thumbs).
+After doing some research on one-hand use design, I implemented this idea into my user interface by keeping the most important features and interactions near the bottom half of the screen (near the thumbs).
 To request a ride, users would simply need to swipe up to reveal location inputs.

 SAFETY FIRST.